Indulgent Hummingbird Cake Recipe

 - kosher salt

-To make the cake batter, start by whisking together the dry ingredients (flour, baking soda, salt, cinnamon, nutmeg, and sugar) in a medium bowl.
-In a large mixing bowl, combine eggs, canola oil, vanilla, bananas, pineapple, and 1 cup walnuts.
+- Whisk together the dry ingredients (flour, baking soda, salt, cinnamon, nutmeg, and sugar) in a medium bowl.

-Add flour mixture to the wet ingredients and mix by hand until all ingredients are well-combined.
+Add the flour mixture to the wet ingredients and mix by hand until well combined.
 Pour batter into prepared pans and bake in the preheated oven for 25-30 minutes, until a cake tester comes out clean.
 Remove from oven and cool in pan on wire racks for 10 minutes.
 Invert cake layers and remove parchment paper; place on a wire rack to cool completely, right side up.

-In the bowl of a stand mixer, cream the cream cheese, butter, confectioners’ sugar, and salt on low setting until combined.
-Increase speed to medium-high and continue to mix for 4-5 minutes until creamy and light.
-Add vanilla and mix on high speed an additional minute.
+- In the bowl of a stand mixer, cream the cream cheese, butter, confectioners’ sugar, and salt on low setting until combined.
+Increase the speed to medium-high and continue mixing for 4-5 minutes until creamy and light.
+Add vanilla and mix on high speed for an additional minute.
 Store in refrigerator until ready to use.

-Place 1 cake layer on a cake board or cake serving plate and cover the top with frosting; repeat with second and third layers.
-Spread remaining frosting around the sides of the cake.
+- Place 1 cake layer on a cake board or cake serving plate and cover the top with frosting; repeat with the second and third layers.
+Spread the remaining frosting around the sides of the cake.
 Sprinkle the remaining walnuts on the top of the cake.

 Hummingbird Cake